Bankline Terms and Conditions

 1.3 The Customer gives Administrators full power to administer and operate Bankline for the Customer.
 In the case of Dual Administration, two Administrators must act together.
 Administrators are responsible for:

 1.3.1 appointing other Administrators.

-1.3.2 authorising, appointing, removing and supervising other individuals who the Administrators have registered to use Bankline (‘Users’) to access and use Bankline for the Customer.
+1.3.2 authorising, appointing, removing and supervising other individuals who the Administrators have registered to use Bankline (“Users”) to access and use Bankline for the Customer, including adding additional accounts and products, closing Sterling accounts and managing them online.
 Each Administrator will also be a User.

 1.4 The Privileges and password controls are in place of any other bank account mandate or authority held by the Bank for the operation of the Accounts.

 1.5 The Bank will send to the Administrators any security devices (“Security Devices”) including Smartcards and readers and information relating to Users and Bankline.
 The Bank will send any PINs and passwords direct to the Users.

 1.6 The Customer, Administrators and authorised Users can also give instructions through Third Party Providers such as account aggregators.
 The Customer, Administrators and authorised Users should take care to select valid Third Party Providers which they trust.
 The Customer acknowledges that any Administrator or authorised User can give instructions through valid Third Party Providers.